(I really love this part.)

 Some families base their school calendar on the weather.
 Down south, it is too hot to do anything except swim during the summer months.
 So some families prefer to start their new school year on June 1 and stay inside in the air conditioning doing school.
 Then, when fall comes around, they can take a school break and enjoy mild temperatures and being outside.

 Or, your family might have other concerns such as medical appointments, therapy, and other things to work around.
 Did you know you don't have to do school 5 days a week?
-In fact, some curriculum companies give you a choice of doing a 4 day week or 5 day week schedule.
-When my children were younger, we always tried to do a 4 day week in order to leave one day for errands, house work, field trips, or just fun.
+Some curriculum companies give you a choice of doing a 4-day week or a 5-day week schedule.
+When my children were younger, we always tried to do a 4-day week to leave one day for errands, housework, field trips, or just fun.
 As the high school years approach, that may be more difficult to do, but only if you are trying to do a traditional school calendar.
-If you are willing to spread school out over more months, you could get away with a 3 or 4 day week, leaving time for your teen to pursue hobbies or hold a part-time job.
+If you are willing to spread school out over more months, you could get away with a 3 or 4-day week, leaving time for your teen to pursue hobbies or hold a part-time job.
 Flexibility!

 So your first job is to decide when your school year will start and how many days a week you want to work.
 Once you have those two things figured out, we will color-code your calendar.
 Here's the next post where we finish your school calendar.